Little Big Workshop Tips And Tricks (English) Break Room, Research, blueprints, Priorities, Noise and Comfort and Much More

 For multiple concurrent time orders, I always recommend sorting them in such a way that the one with the least remaining time comes to the top and those who have a little more time than the second or third are on the list.

 Did you know that the colors on the timeline progress bars indicate how well you are on time?
-If your people hang something behind, the progress bar will be partially red.
+If your people hang somewhat behind, the progress bar will be partially red.
 The redder, the farther back.

 Optimize break room, employees fall asleep